noeyiue/PAR/README.md

    Locate the `TrainingConfig` class or dictionary in the notebook.
 Find the `MODEL_NAME` attribute.

 2. **Change the Model Name:**
    Change `TrainingConfig.MODEL_NAME` to the name of the PyTorch model you want to use.
+[Find models at https://pytorch.org/vision/stable/models.html]
    ```python
    class TrainingConfig:
        MODEL_NAME = "mobilenet_v3_small"